1. Purpose/Abstract

 2. Introduction

-Underpinning the University’s approach to research ethics are the ethical imperatives of Do No Harm (non-malfeasance) and Do Good (beneficence).
-The Research Ethics Policy has been drawn up to conform with the principles laid out in other relevant policies, guidelines and codes of conduct, including those of funding bodies such as the Research Councils and the UK Concordat to Support Research Integrity.
-The Research Ethics Policy provides the framework within which ethical review will operate across the University.
+The Research Ethics Policy conforms with the principles laid out in other relevant policies, guidelines and codes of conduct, including those of funding bodies such as the Research Councils and the UK Concordat to Support Research Integrity.
+The Research Ethics Policy provides the framework within which research ethics reviews will operate across the University.

 The Research Ethics Policy describes the principles underpinning the ethical conduct of research and defines the principles for the objective and rigorous ethical review of research, which falls within its scope.